Jo-Milk/Phoenix_V6/README.md

 I will try to make it for HEN but ATM it is for CFW on DEX with TMAPI.

+Replace Eboot 1.13
+Place Jo-Milk folder and it's content in tmp directory on the modded PS3 Place Phoenix_V6.sprx in tmp root

 Sincerly your friend Jo-Milk